 Martin McKay, an 18-yearold boy who comes from Calstock, Ontario.
 Martin became interested in the Orderly Training Course through his brother Elijah who graduated from the course last year and who some of the readers of the Bulletin will remembr subsequently started a one-man rehabilitation program among his own family, moving them from their home at remote Sachigo Lake to Calstock.
 Following the move Martin took a job for a while with the Ontario Department of Lands and Forests, but early this year decided to follow the footsteps of his older brother.
-He came to Winnipeg and was helped to enroll in the training course by Ted Locke, Supervisor of Special Rehabilitation Serhe became interested in the Orderly Training Course arrangements for his enrolment were made by Mr. Locke and the Indian Affairs Branch.
+He came to Winnipeg and was helped to enroll in the training course by Ted Locke, Supervisor of Special Rehabilitation Services for the Sanatorium Board, and the Indian Affairs Branch.
+He is now a mem-ber of the nursing staff at our Manitoba Rehabilitation Hospital.